fuzzzerd/laughing-waffle/docs/index.md

 ## What is Laughing Waffle

-This library is intended to make Extract, Transform, and Load jobs easier.
+This library is intended to make Extract, Transform, and Load (ETL) jobs easier.
 Other tools make both extracting the data easy as well as transforming it from one format to another, but there was no package for helping insert/update on the target side.

 ## Basic Usage